dynamizeMe/termax/README.md

 That's why synchronous operations lead to spinner freezing, glitching etc..

 Now if we execute asynchronous operations(such as exec, execFile, fork and spawn) in a sequential way, we can still preserve the order of operations, but keep the spinner going continuously for each operation.
-Which is essentially what termax does.(More on that in [About termax wrappers section](#tremax_wrappers)).
+Which is essentially what termax does.(More on that in [about termax wrappers section](#tremax_wrappers)).
 ## [Documentation](#documentation)

 <a name="documentation"></a>